bitnami/charts/bitnami/parse/README.md

 ### To 24.0.0

 This major updates the MongoDB&reg; subchart to its newest major, [16.0.0](https://github.com/bitnami/charts/tree/main/bitnami/mongodb#to-1600).
-No major issues are expected during the upgrade.
+To upgrade to MongoDB `8.0` from a `7.0` deployment, the `7.0` deployment must have `featureCompatibilityVersion` set to `7.0`.
+Please refer to the [official documentation](https://www.mongodb.com/docs/manual/release-notes/8.0/#upgrade-procedures).

 ### To 22.0.0